 Visualize query optimizer version in Metrics Explorer

 Cloud Monitoring collects measurements to help you understand how your applications and system services are performing.
-One of the metrics collected for Cloud Spanner is Count of queries, which measures the number of queries in an instance, sampled over time.
+One of the metrics collected for Spanner is count of queries, which measures the number of queries in an instance, sampled over time.
 While this metric is very useful to view queries grouped by error code, we can also use it to see what optimizer version was used to run each query.

 Figure 1.
 Count of queries displayed in Metrics Explorer with queries grouped by optimizer version.